jointerinc/jointerinc.github.io/docs/jointer-syndication-economy/jntretn.md

 - After one year of holding the assets, the index generates an average return of 10%
 - The JNTR/ETN receives 2X leverage on the 10% index returns
 - The new JNTR/ETN face value is calculated as follows: $100 X 110% X 2 = $120 - (Jointer's Carry) = $180
-- Bob use SmartSwap to swap the $180 of JNTR/ETH for $180 of ETH
+- Bob use SmartSwap to swap the $180 of JNTR/ETN for $180 of BNB

 ### _Secondary Market_ Exchange
 Investors can sell JNTR/ETN via ATS, National Stock Exchanges such as Merj, OTC exchanges, or regulated means to sell securities.